How To Create The Best Travel Photos

 Regardless of what camera type you purchase, if you are serious about photography ensure it allows manual alterations of aperture, shutter speed, exposure, and ISO.
 Also, choose a camera that shoots RAW, its post-processing options are far more comprehensive compared to JPEG.

-When people ask me about what equipment to use I always recommend a DSLR or Mirrorless Camera because it allows you to control light better.
+When people ask me about what equipment to use, I always recommend a DSLR or Mirrorless Camera because it allows you to control light better.
 Compact cameras and phone cameras do not allow you this control, and even if they do, the amount of control is restricted.

 In the photo above of Hahoe Folk Village, South Korea, the light was controlled by using a graduated grey filter on the top section of the photo.
-This filter is placed over the lens and it darkens the sky whilst leaving the rest of the photo untouched (due to the filter only being partially grey, the rest is clear).
+This filter is placed over the lens, and it darkens the sky while leaving the rest of the photo untouched (due to the filter only being partially grey, the rest is clear).
 Due to the camera wanting to overexpose this scene to make the photo look more like full daylight, I ensured that I did a test photo on the empty street beforehand – and it was too light, so I underexposed by half a stop.
 Once I had the lighting correct, I just needed to wait for people to populate this scene, and it was not a long wait for this to occur.
 The only post-processing done on this photo was distortion control and a slight increase in contrast to counter the haze.

 Less can be more with photography.
 One person may have more impact than a crowd, and one tree may be more effective than a forest.
 Does something in the frame distract from the subject? – bright object, garbage, tree branches behind a person’s head, cluttered background – the list is endless.
 If so, find a different perspective or zoom to remove unwanted distractions.
 You have the option to crop a photo in editing if something at the side of a photo is distracting, but if it is very close or behind the main subject, this will not be possible.